silphid/jen/README.md

 $ jen do create
 ```

-1. If it doesn't already exist, Jen will automatically clone your templates git repo into your $JEN_HOME.
+1. If it doesn't already exist, jen will automatically clone your templates git repo into your `JEN_HOME`.
-2. It will prompt you to select from the list of templates available in that repo.
+2. It will prompt you to select a template from the list of those available in that repo.
 That template name
    will be stored in `jen.yaml` file in current dir.
+That file now identifies your project as jen-enabled
+   and allows jen to determine the root directory of your project.
 3. Depending on the steps configured in the `create` action of the template you selected, you should
    typically be prompted for the values of different variables, which will also be saved in the `jen.yaml`
    file.